mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 #### The Procedure
 <figure>
 <img src="/g/figs/opbmt_fig_cvc.jpg" />
-<figcaption>Fig N: A small area of your chest will be numbed.
+<figcaption>A small area of your chest will be numbed.
 1 or 2 small incisions will be made and your catheter will be inserted.</figcaption>
 </figure>

 The placement of your catheter should take about 30 minutes.
 First, an IV line will be started and you will be given medication through the line to make you sleepy.
 Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.

 A small area near your collarbone will be numbed with a local anesthetic.
-Depending on the type of catheter recommended for you, either one or two small incisions (surgical cuts) will be made near your collarbone, usually at the base of your neck.
+Depending on the type of catheter recommended for you, either 1 or 2 small incisions (surgical cuts) will be made near your collarbone, usually at the base of your neck.
 These incisions will be used to gain access to a vein where the catheter will be inserted.

-Once your catheter has been inserted into your chest the incisions near will be stitched closed.
-The stitches will be absorbed into your body and will not need to be removed.
+Once your catheter has been inserted into your chest, the incisions near it will be stitched closed.
+Your body will absorb your stitches.
+They will not need to be removed.
 The outside of your incision will be covered with strips of adhesive tape.
 Your catheter will be stitched to your skin at the point where it exits your body so that it will stay in position.
 You will be able to see this thread around your catheter.
 <figure>
 <img src="/g/figs/opbmt_fig_cvcinplace.jpg" />
 <figcaption>Fig N: Once the catheter has been inserted, it will exit your chest wall and split into a number of lumens - tubes that allow your medical team to access your blood, give you fluids, infusions, etc.</figcaption>